Hornbill-Docs/data-imports-guide/data-imports-guide/assets/configuration.md

 Please be advised that there is still a distinct preference for the column names NOT to contain spaces.

-Although it is preferred that any data manipulation is handled in the SQL query, should some post-production be necessary, this is possible as such:
+Although it is preferred that any data normalization is handled in the source data, should some post-production be necessary, this is possible using Go Templates and one or more of the following template transform operations:

 * `{{.columnName | Upper}}` - Will UPPERCASE the value contained in columnName
 * `{{.columnName | Lower}}` - Will lowercase the value contained in columnName